-- make lawful conduct which is otherwise unlawful, or - prejudice or dis-apply any existing powers available to the Council to obtain information by any means not involving conduct that may be authorised under this Act.
-For example, it does not affect the Council's current powers to obtain information via the DVLA or to get information from the Land Registry as to the ownership of a property. - 3.
-If an Authorising Officer or any applicant is in any doubt, he/she should seek advice from the Assistant Director Democratic & Regulatory Services before any directed surveillance or CHIS is authorised, renewed, cancelled or rejected, or any acquisition of communications data sought.
+- make lawful conduct which is otherwise unlawful, or - prejudice or dis-apply any existing powers available to the council to obtain information by any means not involving conduct that may be authorised under this Act.
+For example, it does not affect the council's current powers to obtain information via the DVLA or to get information from the Land Registry as to the ownership of a property. - 3.
+If an Authorising Officer or any applicant is in any doubt, they should seek advice from the Corporate Director of Governance before any directed surveillance or CHIS is authorised, renewed, cancelled or rejected, or any acquisition of communications data sought.